matthew-valenti/jompx-org/docs/setup.md

   "forwardAllArgs": false
 }

-Unfortunately, the CDk does not provide auto bundling of layers like it does LambdaNJS so we have to create our own npm module and build it ourselves.
+Unfortunately, the CDk does not provide auto bundling of layers like it does LambdaNJS so we have to create our own npm module and build and bundle it ourselves.

 1. Make additional data available to the datasource e.g. custom security data from internal databases and systems. e.g. A cognito user